Intra-day update: rupee inches up against US dollar

 - Currency hovers at 283-284 level in inter-bank market

-The Pakistani rupee recorded a marginal gain against the US dollar, appreciating nearly 0.34% in the inter-bank market during the early hours of trading on Tuesday.
+The Pakistani rupee recorded marginal gain against the US dollar, appreciating nearly 0.22% in the inter-bank market during the early hours of trading on Wednesday.

 This is an intra-day update